aus10powell/aus10powell.github.io/_posts/2023-03-01-WiseWordsofOvid.markdown

 I wasnted to see how much elverage I could get out of a few-shot training examples.
 I used the *babbage-002* model so perhaps I would have gotten more leverage out of GPT3.*.
 Even so, the results were not encouraging for ~10 political tweet examples with glib and sometimes stoic quotes from figures such as MLK:

-\`\`\`
+##### Gavin Newsom Tweet:

-Another day, another common sense gun safety law struck down by a right-wing judge.
+> Another day, another common sense gun safety law struck down by a right-wing judge.
+>

-This is exactly why we need to amend the U.S. Constitution and establish a Right to Safety. https://sandiegouniontribune.com/news/courts/story/2024-03-12/san-diego-federal-judge-strikes-down-california-law-limiting-high-frequency-gun-purchases
+> This is exactly why we need to amend the U.S. Constitution and establish a Right to Safety. https://sandiegouniontribune.com/news/courts/story/2024-03-12/> san-diego-federal-judge-strikes-down-california-law-limiting-high-frequency-gun-purchases

-\`\`\`
+##### Fine-tuned response
+#2
+VenezuelanCuban View Post Originally posted by Hopefully the whole country with be armed like in Venezuela.

+It will be, but I don't see how they will be armed.
+I don't think it's possible.
+They're so used to the stateless existence that they will refuse to live under it.
+They will not adopt the military industrial complex mentality, which in their view is a tool of the state.
+They'll have to form their own government.
+Only then can

 ## Dual-Encoder:
 <div align="center">